SteffenNeumann/Hangarplaner/docs/SYNC-FUNCTION-DESIGN.md

   - Write fences: `_pendingWrites` + `_writeFenceMs` (currently 20s) prevent server-echo while typing.
   - Self-echo skip: ignore snapshots authored by this session (metadata.lastWriterSession).
   - Apply guards: do not apply server values to focused/recently edited fields; support a short hard-lock window per field (see below).
-  - Read/write throttling while typing: skip periodic writes and delay read-back when `isUserTypingRecently()` is true.
+  - Read/write throttling while typing: skip periodic writes and delay read-back when `isUserTypingRecently()` is true (applies to slave polling as well).
   - Optional presence gating: `requireOtherMastersForRead = false` by default (can be enabled to read/apply only if other Masters are online).
 - Conflict handling (409)
   - On 409, if the user edited the conflicting field recently, we re-post a targeted `fieldUpdates` with server-supplied `serverValue` as the precondition (keep local); otherwise accept server and read-back.
 This applies to both periodic writes and targeted writes.
+  - After a successful keep‑local targeted retry, local baselines are updated for the exact fields kept to prevent repeated 409s for the same delta (no re‑post loop).
 - No full-payload fallback in multi-master
   - We no longer post full payloads when there are no deltas; we skip the POST to avoid overwriting unrelated fields.
+  - Manual full‑payload fallbacks are disabled; manual sync also uses delta‑only writes with preconditions.

 ### 2.3 Improved Event Manager (js/improved-event-manager.js)
 - Centralizes input/change handlers for tile fields.